 You will need to select forms identified as GDPR compliant, and then customize them as appropriate given your marketing program.
-If you are gathering personal information about EU consumers through other platforms, you’ll need to make changes on those platforms as well.
+If you gather personal information about EU consumers through other platforms, you’ll need to make changes on those platforms as well.

 What types of personal data do you process, where is it hosted, who is it shared with, and how long is it retained?

-Information about the data that we process and the measures we take to protect it can be found in our Data Processing Addendum.
-Security measures specifically are outlined in Attachment 2 to the Addendum.
+Information about the data that we process and the measures we take to protect it can be found in our Data Processing Addendum (DPA).
+Security measures are specifically outlined in Attachment 2 to the Addendum.
 You can also read our entire Terms of Service, where GDPR and a link to our DPA are available in section 6.3.

 Should we be updating the fine print when we capture emails that include any information about how their data is being stored in Klaviyo?

 Yes, your fine print should be updated to reflect the following guidance for EU prospects and customers:

 - Use clear, plain language that is easy to understand